 Find an apprenticeship

 Apprenticeships are managed by Industry Training Organisations (ITOs), who make sure you get the training you need to earn your qualification.
 The ITO for mechanical engineering is Competenz.
-To find out more about getting an apprenticeship you can contact Reg Currin at email@example.com
+Competenz can support you to get the training you need to earn your qualification.
+To find out more about getting an apprenticeship, you can contact Reg Currin at firstname.lastname@example.org or recruitmentsolutions@